A Pi Provocateurs Presentation

 Tripp figures as an aspirational (and cautionary) figure in our current thinking around arts practice.
 We find rich territory in the metaphor of the radio broadcast—the host sends performative energy into literal thin air, not knowing whether it is being received by listeners.
 Exhaustion acts as a character in Tripp’s story, as the ever present wolf-at-the-door threatening to consume the performer while simultaneously motivating his gimmick.

-Untitled Peter Tripp Project is a physical and poetic interpretation of Tripp’s dilemma, created and performed by artists Johanna Bundon, Jayden Pfeifer, and Lee Henderson.
+Untitled Peter Tripp Project is a physical and poetic interpretation of Tripp’s dilemma, created by artists Johanna Bundon, Jayden Pfeifer, and Lee Henderson, and performed by this trio and artist Tess Degenstein.
 This work highlights the natural interdisciplinarity of performance by composing an atmosphere that activates space, breath, gesture, voice, light, and sound with equal importance.
-These performance strategies include endurance-based movement, improvisational and written text, image projection, radio frequency programming, and the fracturing/looping of sound recordings to conjure hallucination, fugue states, and doppelganger-paranoia.
-The work is imaginative and sensation rich, and aspires to affect the nervous system of the individuals in attendance through the performers’ embodiment of these heightened states of presence.
+Endurance-based movement, improvisational and written text, image projection, radio frequency programming, and the fracturing/looping of sound recordings conjure hallucination, fugue states, and doppelgånger-paranoia.
+The work is imaginative and sensation-rich, and aspires to affect the collective nervous system of its audience through the performers’ embodiment of these heightened states of presence.

-Audiences encounter aspects of ‘Peter’ (or an imagined facsimile thereof) are variously inhabited and shed by the performers over the course of the piece.
-This multitudinous portrayal, combined with set design, projection, audio, radio broadcast, and robotics, enact the altered forms of consciousness that a sleep-deprived performer experiences.
-Narrative, in its broadest sense, is present, but steps aside to allow visual metaphor to lead our conversation.
+Audiences encounter aspects of ‘Peter’ (or an imagined facsimile thereof) as they are variously inhabited and shed by the performers over the course of the piece.
+This multitudinous portrayal enacts the altered forms of consciousness a sleep-deprived performer experiences.
+Narrative, in its broadest sense, is present, but steps aside to allow visual metaphor to lead the conversation.

-This ensemble of artists move fluidly between the roles of performer and technician, activating the performance space for one another with lights, sound, and text.
+This ensemble of artists moves fluidly between the roles of performer and technician, activating the performance space for one another.
 They work in relay to create the images and performance actions, handing off the metaphorical baton to keep the momentum of both the technical aspects and performative actions.
 And, they enter the arena of Tripp’s myth to research their personal relationships to themes of exhaustion, public failure, and loneliness.